PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-taxes.md

 If the Name field is left empty after submission, there will be an error below the Name field - _The field name is required at least in your default language._

-If the Range is typed with more than 6 characters, the UI will be prompted with the error - _This field cannot be longer than 6 characters_.
+If the Range is typed with more than 6 characters, the interface will be prompted with the error - _This field cannot be longer than 6 characters_.

-If the Name is typed with more than 32 characters, the UI will be prompted with the error - _This field cannot be longer than 32 characters - Language: {the language of the name}_.
+If the Name is typed with more than 32 characters, the interface will be prompted with the error - _This field cannot be longer than 32 characters - Language: {the language of the name}_.